 Katrina Dayaw ’19

-I am a junior currently pursuing a B.A. in Psychology with a focus in Neuroscience.
+I am a senior currently pursuing a B.A. in Biology & Psychology with a focus in Neuroscience.
 I am interested in the development of cognitive and memory systems as understood through animal models.
 In the NAC Lab, I hope to gain an understanding necessary for the prevention and treatment of various neurological disorders.

 Judith Dayaw ’19

 I am a senior pursuing a B.A. in Biology & Psychology, as well as a focus in Neuroscience.
 I am interested in understanding more about neurological disorders and cognitive impairments.
 Through the NAC lab, I hope to learn more and understand the fundamentals of these disorders through the use of animal models.

 I am a junior pursuing a B.A in Psychology and am interested in animal cognition and behavior.
 Currently in the NAC Lab I am studying cognitive processes in aged rats.
 As a member of the lab I intend to learn more on animal conditioning, memory, and thought processes so as to build a better understanding of human cognition.